puppq-bsit-janreydbalabis/vault/1 - Raw Notes/Internet/Constantly seek criticism.md

 # Constantly seek criticism

->*A well thought out critique of what you're going is as valuable as gold
+>*A well thought out critique of what you're doing is as valuable as gold

 # References
 - internet